Photo series about the Massgames in Pyongyang, North Korea – the biggest show in the world

-In June 1811, Friedrich Ludwig Jahn, who later became known as the “gymnastics father”, opened the first “gymnastics ground” on the “Hasenheide” in Berlin.
-Every citicen should be able to gather here and strengthen publicly with physical exercises.
-But the authorities looked suspiciously at the rapidly growing “gymnastics” movement, as Jahn was known as a radical nationalist who dreamed of civil rights and equality and wanted to unify the fragmented small states in Germany to a “Greater Germany” with a newly built capital “Teutonia” in Thuringia.
-So it is not surprising that the gymnasts were forbidden in 1820 and Jahn was arrested several times in the following period.
-It was not until 1842 that William IV. of Prussia lifted the ban after Jahn had renounced his most radical political ideas.
+In June 1811, Friedrich Ludwig Jahn, who later became known as the “gymnastics father”, opened the first “gymnastics ground” on the Hasenheide in Berlin.
+Everyone should be able to gather here and strengthen publicly with physical exercises.
+But the authorities looked suspiciously at the rapidly growing gymnastics movement, for Jahn was known as a radical nationalist who wanted to abolish small stateism and dreamed of civil rights, equality and a “Greater Germany” with a newly to be built capital “Teutonia” in Thuringia.
+So it is not surprising that the gymnasts were banned again in 1820 and Jahn was arrested several times in the following period.
+It was not until 1842 that William IV of Prussia lifted the “Turnbann” after Jahn had renounced his most radical political ideas.
 After this de-ideologization, however, the movement gained enormous popularity.
-The first highlight of the is the Leipzig Gymnastics Festival of 1863 with over 20,000 participants.
+The first highlight is the Leipzig Gymnastics Festival of 1863 with over 20,000 participants.

-(Customs officers at airports then make “many things” of it again – and on the way to Pyongyang you have to pass through many airports…)
+(The baggage control at the airport turns it into “many things” again – and on the way to Pyongyang you’re passing through a lot of airports…)